Article

 Challenges working with high-strength yarn

-During the knitting process, a yarn undergoes a lot of strain causing stretching.
+During the knitting process, a yarn undergoes a lot of causing stretching.
 Very high-strength yarns like Vectran™ don’t stretch.
 This creates a lot of pressure and can cause parts of the machine to break.

 Challenges making stab resistant garments